 - Place the butter in a medium saucepan, and place over medium heat.
 Cook until the butter has melted, and then continue to cook, swirling the pan often, until the butter foams and turns golden brown and nutty - this should take 3-4 minutes.
 Transfer to a bowl and allow to cool slightly.

-- Weigh out 135g (see Notes section below) of the brown butter and place into a small saucepan.
-Add the Honey and water, and place over a low heat, stirring frequently, until smooth and melted together.
+- Weigh out 135g (see Notes section below - note that you need to scale this number manually if scaling the recipe) of the brown butter into a small saucepan, or return to the original saucepan you used for browning the butter.
+Add the Golden Syrup and water, and place over a low heat, stirring frequently, until smooth and melted together.

-- Once the butter and honey mixture is smooth and combined, remove from the heat and add the baking soda, mixing well to incorporate (it will foam up a little).
+- Once the butter and golden syrup mixture is smooth and combined, remove from the heat and add the baking soda, mixing well to incorporate (it will foam up a little).
 Pour into the dry ingredients and stir with a spatula until well combined.

-- Portion the mixture into 2 Tbsp balls (it will feel a little greasy but that is ok), and roll into balls.
+- Portion the mixture into 2 tablespoon balls using a #30 cookie scoop or portioning into 50g balls of dough (it will feel a little greasy but that is ok), and roll into balls.
 Space evenly on the baking sheets.

 - Bake the cookies for 14 to 15 minutes, until they are golden brown and set around the edges.
 Check for doneness after 13 minutes.